Gluten Free Buckwheat Olive Oil Quick Bread

 In this buckwheat quick bread recipe, I use a combination of baking powder and baking soda.
 If I only used baking powder, I would need a large amount to lift the bread.
 So I also add some baking soda, which is activated by the acidity of the yogurt.

-What do eggs do in quick breads?
+What do eggs do in this buckwheat olive oil quick bread?

 I use four eggs in this buckwheat bread.
 Don’t worry though, the bread doesn’t taste eggy.
 The flavor of the extra virgin olive oil and subtle earthiness of the buckwheat flour shines through.

-Buckwheat flour: Buckwheat flour keeps this quick bread gluten-free.
+• Buckwheat flour: Buckwheat flour keeps this quick bread gluten free.
 You can buy buckwheat flour at most supermarkets these days, online or at health food stores.

-Tapioca flour: Also known as tapioca starch, tapioca flour is gluten-free and blends with the buckwheat flour to keep the bread light and fluffy.
+• Tapioca flour: Also known as tapioca starch, tapioca flour is gluten free and blends with the buckwheat flour to keep the bread light and fluffy.
 You can also buy it at most supermarkets or online.

-Eggs: Eggs bind the bread and hold everything together, since there is no gluten in the buckwheat flour and tapioca flour to bind the dough.
+• Eggs: Eggs bind the bread and hold everything together, since there is no gluten in the buckwheat flour and tapioca flour to bind the dough.

-Baking powder: Baking powder helps the bread rise, in conjunction with the baking soda.
+• Baking powder: Baking powder helps the bread rise, in conjunction with the baking soda.

-Baking soda: Also known as bicarbonate of soda or bi-carb soda, the baking soda reacts with the acidity of the yogurt to give the bread extra lift.
+• Baking soda: Also known as bicarbonate of soda or bi carb soda, the baking soda reacts with the acidity of the yogurt to give the bread extra lift.

-Sea salt: Salt enhances the flavor of the bread.
+• Salt: Salt enhances the flavor of the bread.
 I use finely ground sea salt, but any salt will work.

 Gluten Free Buckwheat Olive Oil Quick Bread Recipe